 In 2018, Yamaha re-entered the Amazon world after a short break, seeking a partner who would help them start out on top.
-The Yamaha Corporation is produces high-quality products ranging from motorbikes to musical instruments and consumer electronics.
-As they ventured into the Amazon world, we at factor-a became that partner and used our wide range of expertise, Amazon experience and know-how through a holistic approach that maximized Yamaha’s performance. factor-a provided Yamaha with every aspect of our full-service approach, from content creation and advertising to retail management, also accompanied by our strategic consulting, monitoring and reporting services.
+The Yamaha Corporation produces high-quality products ranging from motorbikes to musical instruments and consumer electronics.
+As they ventured into the Amazon world, we at FACTOR-A/DEPT® became that partner and used our wide range of expertise, Amazon experience and know-how through a holistic approach that maximized Yamaha’s performance.
+FACTOR-A/DEPT® provided Yamaha with every aspect of our full-service approach, from content creation and advertising to retail management, also accompanied by our strategic consulting, monitoring and reporting services.

 In this case study, we cover the content optimization and advertising strategies implemented for a variety of Yamaha Audio & Video products, including multi-room speakers and soundbars.
 We also discuss the challenges we faced during the product launch of the Yamaha Soundbars and the solutions that helped us achieve maximum reach.

-We will outline the strategy and steps that led to the impressive figures depicting Yamaha’s growth from 2018 to 2020 with the help of factor-a.
+We will outline the strategy and steps that led to the impressive figures depicting Yamaha’s growth from 2018 to 2020 with the help of FACTOR-A/DEPT®.
 From 2018-2019 alone, Yamaha experienced a 345% year-over-year growth rate, which only continued the following year, despite COVID-19 challenges throughout 2020.

 We make sure that the content we create is always up-to-date as SEO content is one of the primary drivers of organic visibility and we work to solve any issues that may arise with Amazon.
-All of this is made possible by our team of experts along with our best-in-class software solution, the factor-a suite.

 Depending on the specific needs and goals of the brand, we personalize the services that we offer.
 We work with each client to develop a strategy that can maximize their portfolio and help them maximize their product visibility depending on the target group and marketplaces in which they are selling.
 With Yamaha, we offered all of our services as an all-in-one approach that proved to be beyond successful.